America, on your birthday, I want to thank you for the first 29 years of my life.

 For the arteries — sometimes open, sometimes clogged — connecting people between cities, between mountains, for KROQ FM, and KPWR.
 For Eminem and The Supremes and Red Hot Chili Peppers and Dolly Parton.

-For beach days in December and Twilight Zone marathons.
+For beach days in December and Twilight Zone marathons on Thanksgiving Day.

 For the porch where we roasted marshmallows and hotdogs sometimes both at once on the same stick.
 For midnight tea parties, and chasing the sound of fire works.
 “For blue that sits so pretty west of The 1,” and that drive with my parents and Kurt Cobain just as the fog lifted north of Monterrey.

 For skeeball and cotton candy and the big ferris wheel on the Santa Monica Pier.